kojiwong/kojiwong/README.md

 ### Hi, my name's Koji

-I'm a third year Computer Science and Bioinformatics student at the University of Toronto
+I'm a fourth year Computer Science and Bioinformatics specialist student at the University of Toronto